Skip to main content

 Collaborative Mental Health Reentry Program

 The ODOC and the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) collaborative Mental Health Reentry Program transitions incarcerated inmates with serious mental illness into appropriate community-based mental health services in the community.
 Discharge Managers employed by ODMHSAS operate out of four DOC facilities (EWCC, JDCC, JHCC, MBCC, NFCC and OSP) and are part of the multidisciplinary treatment team.
 They coordinate the mental health reentry of inmates with a serious mental illness.
-Reentry Intensive Care Coordination Teams (RICCTs) are under ODMHSAS contracts to be responsible for engaging with the inmate with serious mental illness prior to discharge and then working with them in the community until they are fully participating in the appropriate community-based mental health and substance abuse services.
+Reentry Intensive Care Coordination Teams (RICCTs) are under ODMHSAS contracts to be responsible for engaging with inmates with serious mental illness prior to discharge and then working with them in the community until they are fully participating in the appropriate community-based mental health and substance abuse services.

 Collaborative Mental Health Reentry Program